Best Things To Do When it Rains in Myrtle Beach, South Carolina

 Rainy day at the beach getting you down?
 Turn that frown upside down and head out to the great indoors to check out some of these fun venues and attractions on the Grand Strand.

-Let the kiddos bounce their energy way at either of the two trampoline parks in Myrtle Beach: Rockin’ Jump and Big Air.
+Let the kiddos bounce their energy way at either of the two trampoline parks in Myrtle Beach: Sky Zone (formally Rockin' Jump) and Big Air.
 Both offer a wide array of trampolines and activities, like jousting over a pit of foam blocks, dodgeball, basketball dunking trampolines, obstacle courses, and more.
 Then refuel at their snack stands!

 While the outdoor entertainment hub, Broadway at the Beach, is usually enjoyed on foot under sunny skies, there are also a bunch of venues built for rainy days (and those days you need a break from the heat).